One of the few unsecured cards you may qualify for if you’re new to credit.

 2.Complete the application with details like your name, address, annual income and Social Security number.

 3. You may be asked to connect your bank account.
-This lets Deserve analyze your financial records to determine an appropriate credit limit.
+This lets Deserve read and analyze your financial records to determine an appropriate credit limit — it can’t make changes to the linked bank account.

 4. Review and submit your application.